 To help reduce costs, you should see if you can reuse your current items.
 It is far cheaper to resurface a tub, sink or counters instead of purchasing new ones.
 You can also find great deals in second-hand shops and antique stores, depending on your style choices.

-The types of master bathrooms are categorized mainly by their size: small, medium and large.
+The types of primary bathrooms are categorized mainly by their size: small, medium and large.
 Based on the square footage of the space you will be able to do more or less and can adjust your budget accordingly.

-A. Small Master Bathrooms
+A. Small Primary Bathrooms

 When remodeling for small bathrooms, you will need to make sure that the fixtures you buy will fit where you want them.
 You should always measure everything before you bring it home, and if possible create a to-scale model or use DIY Programs to help you make sure everything fits.